UchihaIthachi/external-sorting/README.md

 This project implements external sorting using quick sort and merge sort.

+## Algorithm Explanations

+For a detailed explanation of the external quick sort algorithm, including a flowchart of the process, please see [external_quick_sort.md](external_quick_sort.md).

+For a detailed explanation of the external merge sort algorithm, including its two-phase process, please see [external_merge_sort.md](external_merge_sort.md).

 ## Building the Code

 To build the code, run the following command: